dangormanjr/dangormanjr.github.io/articles.md

 ## Reviews ##

-* Review of *Generations of Reason: A Family’s Search for Meaning in Post-Newtonian England* by Joan L. Richards. *Religious Studies Review* (forthcoming).
+* Review of *Generations of Reason: A Family’s Search for Meaning in Post-Newtonian England* by Joan L. Richards. *Religious Studies Review* 48, no. 3 (forthcoming).

 * Review of *John E. Fetzer and the Quest for the New Age* by Brian C. Wilson. *Reading Religion*, Sept.
 16, 2021. [https://readingreligion.org/9780814345306/john-e-fetzer-and-the-quest-for-the-new-age/](https://readingreligion.org/9780814345306/john-e-fetzer-and-the-quest-for-the-new-age/).